Understanding Obsessive Love Disorder

 - Severe challenges in handling rejection

 - Obsessive thinking involving the person of interest

 These symptoms appear in many ways, depending on the person.
 They may send excessive tests or Facebook messages to the object of their affection.
 They may lose interest in interacting with anyone else in their lives, including their friends and family, and focus only on the person they have feelings for.
 In addition, they may keep constant tabs on the person, which can become serious if things progress to stalking and/or harassment.
-They might experience delusional jealousy.
-In some cases, obsessive love disorder can even be dangerous.
+They might experience jealousy.
+In some cases, it can even be dangerous.

 Why It's a Problem

 Just what is it about love obsession that makes it such a problem?
 Well, the first thing is that in any relationship, the people involved should have their own identities and should be able to follow their interests and friendships.
 However, when a partner has difficulty with obsession, it often leads to difficulty in pursuing that separate identity and those interests.